Ruffdraft/sveltekit-cloudflare-template/README.md

     - Optional: [setup a custom domain](https://dashboard.stripe.com/settings/custom-domains) (not free, $10/month) so Stripe pages use your own domain , recommended for real production use.
 - Repeat steps in production environment.

-### Deloyed to Cloudflare
+### Deployment

-This template is designed to be deployed on Cloudflare Pages, not on Vercel, Netlify, or other platforms.
+This template is designed to be deployed on Pages, not on Vercel, Netlify, or other platforms.

-Follow [Cloudflare's documentation](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/) and [SvelteKit's documentation](https://kit.svelte.dev/docs/adapter-cloudflare) to deploy it in a few clicks.
+Follow the platform documentation and [SvelteKit's documentation](https://kit.svelte.dev/docs/adapter-cloudflare) to deploy it in a few clicks.
 Be sure to select “SvelteKit” as framework, and the rest of the defaults will work.

 When prompted: add environment variables for your production environment, you have got the values from the previous steps.